top of page

 Gibeon - Nebi Samuel

-Gibeon is mentioned 43 times in the Bible and played a major role in the history of Israel.
-Here are just a few key events that happened here:
+1. Gibeon is mentioned 43 times in the Bible and played a major role in Israel's history.

-1. This ancient city is named after the Gibeonites who tricked Joshua into making a treaty with them after the Israelites entered the Promised Land.
+2. This ancient city is named after the Gibeonites, who tricked Joshua into making a treaty with them after the Israelites entered the Promised Land.

-3. The amazing miracle of the sun and moon standing still as a result of Joshua’s prayer happened at this high place of Gibeon.
+4. The amazing miracle of the sun and moon standing still due to Joshua’s prayer happened at this high place of Gibeon.

-5. The tabernacle resided at the high place of Gibeon during the reigns of David and Solomon.
+6. The Tabernacle resided at the high place of Gibeon during the reigns of David and Solomon.

-6. Soon after Solomon became King, he went to Gibeon.
-Here he received supernatural wisdom, wealth, and power to use for ruling God’s people.
+7. Soon after Solomon became King, he went to Gibeon.
+Here, he received supernatural wisdom, wealth, and power to rule God’s people.

-7. Today, there is a synagogue and mosque here that is built upon the ruins of a Crusader church, which was built on the ruins of a Byzantine church, which is built upon where the tabernacle was located during the reigns of King David and King Solomon.
+8. Today, there is a synagogue and mosque here that are built upon the ruins of a Crusader church, which was built on the ruins of a Byzantine church, which is built upon the site where the tabernacle was located during the reigns of King David and King Solomon.

-8. A tradition dating back to the Byzantine period places the tomb of Samuel here as well.
+9. A tradition dating back to the Byzantine period also places the tomb of Samuel here.

 Location